System Shock 2: Reception

 System Shock 2 received critical acclaim.
-It received over a dozen awards, including seven "Game of the Year" prizes.
+It received over a dozen awards, including seven "Game of the Year" awards.
 Reviews were very positive and lauded the title for its hybrid gameplay, moody sound design, and engaging story.
 System Shock 2 is regarded by critics as highly influential, particularly on first-person shooters and the horror genre.
 In a retrospective article, GameSpot declared the title "well ahead of its time" and stated that it "upped the ante in dramatic and mechanical terms" by creating a horrific gameplay experience.
-Despite critical acclaim, the title did not perform well commercially; only 58,671 copies were sold by April 2000.
+Despite critical acclaim and being the tenth best selling PC game in the US the month of its release, the title did not perform well commercially; only 58,671 copies were sold by April 2000.

 Several publications praised the title for its open-ended gameplay.
 With regard to character customization, Trent Ward of IGN stated the best element of the role-playing system was allowing gamers to "play the game as completely different characters", and felt this made each play-through unique.
 Erik Reckase writing for Just Adventure agreed, saying "There are very few games that allow you [to] play the way you want".
-Alec Norands of Allgame believed that the different character classes made the game “diverse enough to demand instant replayability".
+Alec Norands of Allgame believed that the different character classes made the game "diverse enough to demand instant replayability".
 Robert Mayer from Computer Games Magazine called System Shock 2 "a game that truly defies classification in a single genre", and ensured that "the action is occasionally fast-paced, it's more often tactical, placing a premium on thought rather than on reflexes."

 Buck DeFore reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "Bluntly put, System Shock 2 is a welcome visit to the lost arts of the good old days, and an immersive experience as long as you don't mind some of the cobwebs that come along with it."